-Capital Assets are not capitalized in the accompanying financial statements as they are under capital lease to the County.
+Capital Assets are not capitalized in the accompanying financial statements as they are reported as a financed purchase in the County.

 Investment in Lease to County of Shasta is recorded as direct financing leases to the County.
 The County may, pursuant to the lease agreement, abate the lease payments by the amount of investment interest income earned by the trustee on the reserve and lease payment accounts.